manifest/fastprot/README.md

 ### Async World

 It is possible decoding messages asynchronously.
-Use `fastprot:async` module for that.
+Use `fastprot_async` module for that.

 1. Create decoder: